Almost a day’s calories in some fast food

 The report showed that Hungry Jacks was the worst offender in the single burger category.
 Its Double Angus Smoky BBQ burger provides a whopper 64 percent of the average daily energy intake and an alarming 87 percent of your daily salt allowance.

 Even plant-based burgers are not always as saintly as they might sound.
 On average, they have the highest energy content per serving in the entire burger category at 3097kJ (737 calories).
 The plant-based burger with the highest energy content per serving was the Grill’d Beyond Garden Goodness Burger on a gluten-free bun.
 This contains 4160kJ or 990 calories per serving.
 Or almost half a day’s worth of energy in one burger.

 Of the 144 combo meals analysed, 60 exceeded suggested dietary targets for sodium.
 Twenty-three of these were from Red Rooster and 18 were from Hungry Jacks.

 “High salt intakes are closely linked to high blood pressure, which is the leading cause of cardiovascular diseases such as stroke and heart disease,” Dr Jones says.
 “By choosing some of these fast food offerings, people are storing up trouble for their health.”

-The report also looked at trends between 2016 and 2019, finding that most brands had made little progress in making healthier product ranges during that time.
+The report also looked at trends between 2016 and 2019.
+It found that most brands had made little progress in making healthier product ranges during that time.

-“There are clear opportunities for companies to do better, like making healthier versions of products, replacing the less healthy ones with better ones in smaller serving sizes, and displaying complete nutrition information near the point of purchase, to help people make healthier choices,” says Dr Jones.
+“There are clear opportunities for them to do better,” Dr Jones says.
+“Like making healthier versions, replacing unhealthy ones with better ones in smaller sizes and displaying nutrition information at the point of purchase to help people make healthier choices.”

-“In the meantime, our message to consumers is to limit your consumption of fast foods.”
+“In the meantime, our message to consumers is to limit your consumption of fast food.”